Adrian Flux: History

-Marketing

 Sponsorship

 Adrian Flux has had sponsorship deals with a number of high-profile figures in motorsport over the years including British Touring Car Championship legend Jason Plato, and single-seater racer Callum Ilott.

 It’s been the title sponsor of BTCC’s Team BMR and all-disabled motorsport outfit Team BRIT, agreed a long-term naming rights deal with the King's Lynn Stadium motorcycle speedway, banger racing and stock car venue and became the lead brand associated with the British FIM Speedway Grand Prix.

 The company has also thrown its backing behind King's Lynn Town F.C. by sponsoring the club’s main stand, supported the town’s Festival Too music extravaganza, invested in the Lap of Anglia, a cycling fundraising event and helped protect the future and viability of The Waterfront, an entertainment and nightclub venue in Norwich.